 Located at 207 Wooten Street in Mt.Olive, the J. William and Marvis E. "Marcy" Byrd Apartment Complex was constructed in 1925, and is one of only four structures within the city limits of Mount Olive to be listed on the National Register of Historic Places.
 The 39,310 feet structure sits on 2.0 acres of land.
 Included in the Apartment Complex are nine, one-bedroom apartments ranging from 600 to 747 square feet and ten, two-bedroom apartments ranging from 800 to 935 square feet.

 The University of Mount Olive is a private institution rooted in the liberal arts tradition with defining Christian values.
-The University, sponsored by the Convention of Original Free Will Baptists, has locations in Mount Olive, New Bern, Wilmington, Goldsboro, Research Triangle Park, Washington and Jacksonville.
+The University, sponsored by the Convention of Original Free Will Baptists, has locations in Mount Olive, New Bern, Wilmington, Seymour Johnson Air Force Base, Research Triangle Park, Washington, Jacksonville, and in Smithfield at Johnston Community College.